 Signed by the DOE, DOT, and USDA department secretaries in conjunction with the EPA, this MOU launched the government-wide SAF Grand Challenge.

-The USDA National Institute of Food and Agriculture Sustainable Agricultural Systems program area funds $10 million Coordinated Agricultural Projects to develop new or improved approaches for the production and manufacturing of clean energy, including SAF.
-Several regional bioenergy projects have developed feedstocks, such as winter oilseed crops and oilseed cover crops, which can be used for SAF production.
+The USDA National Institute of Food and Agriculture AFRI SAS program area funds $10 million Coordinated Agricultural Projects to develop new or improved approaches for the production of bioenergy, including SAF.
+Several regional bioenergy projects have developed feedstocks, such as intermediate oilseed crops, which can be used for SAF production.
 These projects take systematic approaches to address regional biomass feedstock production, logistics, conversion technologies, and the analysis of impacts on agriculture and forestry markets, rural communities, and ecosystems.

 Related Tools